Contents

 Explore available policy add-ons to enhance your full car insurance.
 These can include:

-- Agency Repairs — coverage for repairs, typically conducted at insurer-affiliated shops, often at no extra cost
+Agency repairs — coverage for repairs, typically conducted at insurer-approved shops, often at no extra cost

-- Off-road cover — protection against accidents on rough terrain, access roads, and unpaved paths
+Off-road cover — protection against accidents on rough terrain or unpaved paths

-- Personal accident benefit provides additional coverage to the driver and passengers in the event of accidental death or disability
+Personal accident benefit — provides additional coverage to the driver and passengers in the event of injury, disability, or death

-- Gap insurance — ensuring you get paid the financial difference between the original purchase price and the total claim payment in the event of total loss of your car
+Gap insurance — covers the financial difference between the original purchase price and the total claim payment in the event of total loss of your car

 8. Claims assistance